 Upholstery tool, crevice tool, dusting brush, Handheld Mini Turbo Brush STB 101, Adjustable Universal Brush SUB 20, Comfort Handle | Mango red | Only available at some vacuum dealers |

 The Miele Classic C1 is a great canister vacuum.
 It offers comparable overall performance to the NaceCare HVR 200 Henry, though with a smaller body that's slightly easier to store.
 However, it does use smaller capacity dirtbags that need more frequent replacing.
-Compared to the pricier Miele Complete C3, it's a little less robust and a little noisier, but it's still a great option if you're looking for something more affordable.
+Compared to the pricier Miele Complete C3 Alize, it's a little less robust and a little noisier, but it's still a great option if you're looking for something more affordable.

-Take a look at our recommendations of the best canister vacuums, the best bagged vacuums, and the best vacuums if you're looking for an alternative.
+Look at our recommendations of the best canister vacuums, the best bagged vacuums, and the best vacuums if you're looking for an alternative.

 The Miele Classic C1 is a better canister vacuum overall than the NaceCare HVR 200 Henry.
-While both vacuums are easy to maintain, the Miele is lighter and it stores away a bit better.
-It also delivers marginally better performance on all surfaces, and it has an easier time with pet hair.
+While both vacuums are easy to maintain, the Miele is lighter and stores away a bit better.
+It also delivers marginally better performance on all surfaces and has an easier time with pet hair.
 However, the NaceCare feels a little more robust, has a longer range, and incurs lower recurring costs due to its larger dirtbags.

 The Miele Classic C1 is a more versatile canister vacuum than the BISSELL Zing Bagged Canister.
 The Miele performs considerably better on all surface types, is more maneuverable, and is more sturdily built.
 It also has lower recurring costs and is easier to maintain.
 However, the BISSELL is a little more portable.